 \section{Introduction}

-In medical image analysis, transferring pre-trained encoders as initial models is an effective practice.
-While supervised representation learning is widely applied, it usually depends on a large amount of annotated data and the learnt features might be less efficient for new tasks differing from original training task \cite{dosovitskiy2015discriminative}.
-Thus, some researchers turn to study unsupervised representation learning \cite{mahmood2020whole,xie2020instance}, and particularly unsupervised discriminative representation learning was proposed to measure similarity of different images \cite{wu2018unsupervised,ye2019unsupervised,he2020momentum}.
-However, these methods mainly learn the instance-wise discrimination based on global semantics, and cannot characterize the similarities or differences of local regions of an image.
+In medical image analysis, transferring pre-trained encoders as initial models is an effective practice, and supervised representation learning is widely applied, while it usually depends on a large amount of annotated data and the learnt features might be less efficient for new tasks differing from original training task \cite{dosovitskiy2015discriminative}.
+Thus, some researchers turn to study unsupervised representation learning \cite{mahmood2020whole,xie2020instance}, and particularly unsupervised discriminative representation learning was proposed to measure similarity of different images \cite{he2020momentum,wu2018unsupervised,ye2019unsupervised}.
+However, these methods mainly learn the instance-wise discrimination based on global semantics, and cannot characterize the similarities of local regions in image.
 Hence, they are less efficient for many medical image analysis tasks, such as lesion detection, structure segmentation, identifying distinctions between different structures, in which local discriminative features are needed to be captured.
 In order to make unsupervised representation learning suitable for these tasks, we introduce local discrimination into unsupervised representation learning in this work.

 It is known that medical images of humans contain similar anatomical structures, and thus pixels can be classifying into several clusters based on their context.
 Based on such observations, a local discriminative embedding space can be learnt, in which pixels with similar context will distribute closely and dissimilar pixels can be dispersed.
 In this work, a model containing two branches is constructed following a backbone network, in which an embedding branch is used to generate pixel-wise embedding features and a clustering branch is used to generate pseudo segmentations.
-This model will classify pixels into several clusters, where pixels belonging to the same cluster have similar embedding features and different clusters have dissimilar ones.
+Through jointly updating these two branches, pixels belonging to the same cluster will have similar embedding features and different clusters will have dissimilar ones.
 In this way, local discriminative features can be learnt in an unsupervised way, which can be used for evaluating similarity of local image regions.